Mechanical and Aerospace Engineering (MAE)

 MAE 6210.
 Continuum Mechanics.
 3 Credits.

 Tensor analysis; fundamental concepts of continuum mechanics; kinematics of continuum; derivation of balance laws of mass, linear momentum, angular momentum, energy and entropy; axioms of constitutive theory; formulation of constitutive theories; Onsager’s principle; objectivity; representation theorem for isotropic functions; plasticity, including concepts of internal variables, yield surface, return mapping algorithm.
-Departmental approval required.
+Permission of the department required prior to enrollment.
 (Fall, Every Year).

 MAE 6220.
 Applied Computational Fluid Dynamics.
 3 Credits.